python-lsp/python-lsp-server/docs/python-env.md

 So you could have all your project's normal and dev dependencies installed in one venv, but then have an "overlay" venv in which you install `python-lsp-server` and the plugins you want to use, ideally at versions compatible with your project's main dependencies.

-One tool that can do all of this automatically is [uv](https://github.com/astral-sh/uv): Running
+One tool that can do _most_ of this automatically is [uv](https://github.com/astral-sh/uv)'s [`uv run --with`](https://docs.astral.sh/uv/reference/cli/#uv-run--with) functionality (the only thing it won't do is make sure the dependency versions in the overlay venv are compatible with the main ones).
+Running

 ```bash
 uv run --with python-lsp-server,pylsp-mypy pylsp